Luxury homes in Plano, Texas

 The Plano Luxury Market

 Plano's luxury market is driven by two distinct buyer types: corporate relocators arriving via the Legacy West employment hub, and move-up buyers from neighboring Collin County cities who choose Plano for its school district and established neighborhood character.
-The $700K–$1.2M range is the most active, with corporate buyers typically having pre-approved financing and short decision timelines.
-The $1.5M–$5M estate market in Willow Bend and the western corridors is more relationship-driven and slower to turn, but homes in this range attract a highly qualified buyer pool.
-Heera Khan has deep roots in Plano's corporate relocation network and has helped dozens of inbound executives navigate the market from out of state.
+The $450K–$800K range is the most active, with corporate buyers typically having pre-approved financing and short decision timelines.
+The $1M–$2M estate market in Willow Bend and the western corridors is more relationship-driven and slower to turn, but homes in this range attract a highly qualified buyer pool.
+Heera works closely with Plano's corporate relocation network and helps inbound buyers navigate the market from out of state.

 Living in Plano